osuAkatsuki/bancho.py/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps.** Include copy/pasteable snippits which you use in those examples, as [markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-* **Explain why this idea would be useful** to most Gulag users.
+* **Explain why this idea would be useful** to most gulag users.
-* **Specify which version of Gulag you're using.** You can get the exact version when you first start Gulag by running `python3.9 main.py`.
+* **Specify which version of gulag you're using.** You can get the exact version when you first start gulag by running `python3.9 main.py`.
 * **Specify the name and version of the OS you're using.**

 ### Your First Contribution

-Unsure of where to begin contributing to Gulag?
+Unsure of where to begin contributing to gulag?
 You can start by looking through the [good first issue](good-first-issue) issues.
 These issues usually only require a few lines of code, and a test or two.

 ### Pull Requests

 The process described here has several goals:

-- Maintain Gulag's quality.
+- Maintain gulag's quality.
 - Fix problems that are important to users.
 - Engage the community in working towards the best possible bancho protocol.
-- Enable a sustainable system for Gulag's maintainers to review contributions.
+- Enable a sustainable system for gulag's maintainers to review contributions.

-Please make sure to follow the [Style Guides](#style-guides) to have your contribution considered by maintainers!
+Please make sure to follow the [Style Guides](#style-guides) to have your contribution considered by maintainers.

 While the above prerequisites must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be accepted.